cdreetz/rd/README.md

 1. Load data to postgre
 2. Connect python to db with sqlalchemy
 3. Start querying
+4.

+## Tasks

+1. Plot # studen

 ## Data

+1. CRDC and SAIPE dataset
+2. HMDA
+3. HMDA and SDGR and ACLF

 ## Plan
 [] Exploratory